-The phrase “you can lead a horse to water, but you can’t make it drink” is a proverb that means you can provide someone with a great opportunity, but you can’t force them to take it if they don’t want to.
+The phrase “you can lead a horse to water, but you can’t make it drink” is a proverb that means you can provide someone with a nice opportunity, but you can’t make them take it if they don’t want to.

-“Well,” said his father, “you can lead a horse to water, but you can’t make it drink.”
+“Well,” said my dad, “you can lead a horse to water, but you can’t make it drink.”

-Anyways, what is known about this proverb’s origin?
-Well, this phrase (or at least, the idea of it) is said to go back to the 12th century.
-It was written in a book called Old English Homilies, 1175:
+So how old is this proverb?
+This phrase (well, the idea of it anyways) is thought to go back to the 12th century.
+It’s said to have made an appearance in a book called Old English Homilies, 1175:

-[Who can give water to the horse that will not drink of its own accord?]
+1. “Who can give water to the horse that will not drink of its own accord?”

-[Who is he that may water the horse and not drink himself?]”
+2. “Who is he that may water the horse and not drink himself?”